aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 # Type Safe API

-_question: What does this refer to?_
-Define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation!

 The _type-safe-api_ package provides a projen project type which allows you to define an API using either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in an API Gateway.

+You can define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation.

 ## How does it work?